Identification and Inference of Network Formation Games with Misclassified Links

 There are several papers in the literature of social interactions that have examined the econometric challenges posed by the limited availability of network data.
 The settings considered in those studies include partially observed links (\citealp{blume/brock/durlauf/jayaram:2015, kline:2015, lewbel/qu/tang:2019, griffith:2019, zhang2020}), sampled network data (\citealp{liu:2013, ata/belloni/candogan:2018}), aggregated network data (\citealp{alidaee/auerbach/leung:2020, boucher/houndetoungan:2020, breza/chandrasekhar/mcCormick/pan:2020}), and completely unobserved network data (\citealp{rose:2015, manresa:2016, depaula/rasul/souza:2019b}).
 However, their methods differ substantially from the ones proposed here since those papers have different objects of interest.
 In particular, they focus on estimating peer effects, network externalities, or network statistics, instead of investigating the effects that limited network data have on the preference parameters that drive the formation of a network.
 In fact, most of these papers take the network of interactions to be exogenously determined.
 In contrast, our paper studies the effects of link misclassification on the preference parameters characterizing a strategic network formation model.

-The remainder of this paper is organized as follows.
-Section 2 describes the network formation model as a game of incomplete information.
-Section 3 characterizes the identified set of the structural parameters.
-Section 4 introduces an inference method based on the representation of the identified set.
+The remainder of the paper is organized as follows.
+Section \ref{sec2} describes the network formation model as a game of incomplete information.
+Section \ref{sec3} characterizes the identified set for the structural parameters.
+Section \ref{sec4} introduces an inference method based on the representation of the identified set.
 Sections \ref{sec5} presents an empirical application using data on a lending network in rural villages in southern India.
 Section \ref{sec6} provides concluding remarks.
 The appendix collects additional results and all the proofs of the paper.

-\section{Network formation game with misclassification}
+\section{Network Formation Game with Misclassification}

 We extend the directed network formation model discussed in \cite{leung2015two} and \cite{ridder/sheng:2020} to account for potentially misclassified links.
 In particular, we use a static game of incomplete information as a framework to model the formation of a directed network.
-For simplicity, our approach follows \cite{leung2015two} for simplicity.
+For simplicity, our approach follows \cite{leung2015two}.